Little Rock Burn Injury Lawyer

 According to the American Burn Association (ABA), people who experience minor first-degree burns should:

-• administer over-the-counter pain reliever such as ibuprofen or acetaminophen for pain control;
+- administer over-the-counter pain relievers such as ibuprofen or acetaminophen for pain control

 (501) 777-7777